Maravan: Soundtrack

 The music was composed by Deva, with lyrics written by Vaali.

 Reception

-The Indian Express wrote "Since the story has nothing new to offer, writer-director Manoj Kumar has tried to bring freshness in his treatment".
-K. Vijiyan of New Straits Times wrote that the film reminded him of Walter Vetrivel.
+Malini Mannath of The Indian Express wrote, "Since the story has nothing new to offer, writer-director Manoj Kumar has tried to bring freshness in his treatment".
+K. Vijiyan of New Straits Times wrote that the film reminded him of Walter Vetrivel, and lamented that being edited to a shorter runtime by local exhibitors affected its narrative.